yezz123/JeffQL/README.md

 uvicorn.run(main.app, host="0.0.0.0", port=8080)
 ```

-- After running the file you can start now trying some Queries and mutations :rocket:.
+- After running the `start.py`, you can start now trying some Queries and mutations :rocket:.

 ## Resources :rocket: